cryptedx/copilot-orchestra/Conductor.agent.md

 ### 2C.
 Request Phase Commit Approval

 1. **Use MCP Elicitation for Commit Approval**:
-   Use the `copilot-orchestra-mcp/request_phase_commit` tool to get inline user confirmation.
+   Use the `copilot-orchestra-mcp/request_phase_commit` tool to get user confirmation via the MCP elicitation UI (native UI prompt).
 Provide:

    - Phase number and title
    - Summary of what was accomplished